Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Introduction

 \subsection{Related work}

-The DL-based CSI feedback framework was first introduced by CsiNet\cite{2018CsiNet}, which verified the great superiority of NN over the traditional CS-based methods.
-Following a large volume of DL-based related works came up to further explore the great potential of DL, and they focus on manifold aspects, including (1) NN architecture design, (2) quantization module optimization, and (3) correlation exploring.
-In NN architecture design, CRNet\cite{lu2020multi} designed with Multi-resolution structure.
-Work\cite{2020GAN} adopted deep convolutional generative adversarial network (DCGAN), which perform well when the compression ratio is extremely low.
-In Quantization module optimization, CsiNet+\cite{guo2020convolutional} designed the quantization module to better apply in practice and a special offset network to compensate for quantization distortion.
-EfficientFi\cite{2021EfficientFi-Yang} adopted vector quantized variational autoencoder (VQ-VAE) to design a trainable discrete codebook for quantization.
-For correlation exploring, CsiNet-LSTM\cite{2018Time-varying} extracted the time correlation in the time-varying channel via the recurrent NN structure.
-CAnet\cite{2022Uplink-aided} designed an uplink-aided CSI acquisition framework utilizing the correlation between downlink and uplink CSI.
-SampleDL\cite{Compress2021Wang} provided a CSI compression and decompression method with the DL-based sampling by exploiting the channel correlations in time, frequency and space dimensions.

-Most of the mentioned works use the dataset in \cite{2018CsiNet}, i.e. numerical simulation dataset in indoor and outdoor scenarios generated by the COST2100 channel model\cite{COST2100}.
-To represent that NN models can be applied in practical communication systems, some AI competitions \cite{xiao2021ai} were held.
-The dataset of real systems or other simulation models was used for participants to design sophisticated DL-based models.
+The DL-based CSI feedback framework was first introduced by CsiNet\cite{2018CsiNet}, which demonstrated the significant superiority of NNs over traditional CS-based methods.
+Following CsiNet, many DL-based works emerged to explore the potential of DL, focusing on several aspects, including: \begin{itemize} \item \textbf{NN architecture design.} CRNet\cite{lu2020multi} was designed with a multi-resolution structure, while \cite{2020GAN} adopted a deep convolutional generative adversarial network (DCGAN) that performs well with an extremely low compression ratio. \cite{wang2022transformer} benefits from the transformer architecture and achieves great performance. \item \textbf{Quantization module optimization.} CsiNet+\cite{guo2020convolutional} designed the quantization module to better apply in practice and a special offset network to compensate for quantization distortion.
+EfficientFi\cite{2021EfficientFi-Yang} adopted a vector quantized variational autoencoder (VQ-VAE) to design a trainable discrete codebook for quantization. \item \textbf{Correlation exploring.} CsiNet-LSTM \cite{2018Time-varying} extracted the time correlation in the time-varying channel via the recurrent NN structure.
+CAnet \cite{2022Uplink-aided} designed an uplink-aided CSI acquisition framework utilizing the correlation between downlink and uplink CSI.
+Distributed DeepCMC \cite{mashhadi2020distributed} benefits from the correlations among the channel matrices of nearby users to further improve performance. \item \textbf{Multi-module joint design.} \cite{sohrabi2021deep} proposed an end-to-end feedback framework, including distributed channel estimation, feedback, and downlink multiuser precoding. \cite{ma2021model} jointly designs the channel estimation and CSI feedback via a model-driven approach. \end{itemize} Most of the mentioned works use the dataset in \cite{2018CsiNet}, i.e., numerical simulation dataset in indoor and outdoor scenarios generated by the COST2100 channel model\cite{COST2100}.
+Some competitions of wireless communication combined with artificial intelligence \cite{xiao2021ai} verify the application of neural network model in actual communication system by using measured CSI data.